nuttycom/scala_world-2017/slides.md

 # Primitive Parsing

-Create a parser by generating a ~~function~~ natural transformation between a schema and an [argonaut](http://argonaut.io) DecodeJson instance.
+Create a parser by generating a ~~function~~ natural transformation between a schema and a DecodeJson instance.

 ~~~scala
 sealed trait JSchema[A]